DenverPowershellers/MeetingNotes/04.01.19-PowerShell+IoT/PITCHME.md

 ### PowerShell IoT

-PowerShell IoT is still in Preview.
-What we do today is all just fo fun!

 > A PowerShell module for interacting with hardware sensors and devices using common protocols: GPIO, I2C & SPI.

 ---